snowflakedb/snowflake-connector-net/README.md

     {
         Assert.DoesNotThrow(() => Guid.Parse(e.QueryId)); // when failed
         Assert.That(e.InnerException.GetType(), Is.EqualTo(typeof(FileNotFoundException)));
     }
+    catch (Exception e)
+    {
+        // for instance on a query execution if a connection was not opened }
 ```
-In case of a failure a SnowflakeDbException will be thrown with the affected QueryId.
+In case of a failure an exception will be thrown.
+If it was after the query got executed this exception will be a SnowflakeDbException containing affected QueryId.
+In case of the initial phase of execution QueryId might not be provided.
 Inner exception (if applicable) will provide some details on the failure cause and
 it will be for example: FileNotFoundException, DirectoryNotFoundException.